Rado Green Horse De Luxe | Vintage Watch Repair

 Servicing the Rado

 The service of the Rado Green Horse wristwatch, powered by the 17 jewel A. Schild 1700 automatic movement, began with a full disassembly to assess the condition of each component.
-This mid-century Swiss caliber is known for its robust design, and reliable bidirectional winding system, making it a popular choice in many quality watches of the era.
 Upon inspection, the movement showed signs of dried lubricants and minor wear in some pivot points.
 Each part was carefully cleaned—first by hand where needed, then in a professional watch cleaning machine—to remove hardened oils and debris.
 The jewels were polished, and the gear train inspected for straightness and proper end shake.
 After reassembly and lubrication, the movement was regulated for accuracy.
 The case and crystal were cleaned and lightly polished, preserving the watch’s original finish.
 Once completed, the Rado Green Horse ran smoothly, keeping excellent.

 Rado Horse Wristwatch History